-While dwell time has been generally declining year over year, it's still nowhere near acceptable.
+While dwell time has been generally declining year over year, it's still unacceptable.
 Currently measured in days, the average dwell time varies depending on who you ask.
-Ponemon Institute cites 191 days from the point of detection to the point of remediation while the time from detection to remediation being 66 days.
-FireEye/Mandiant reported a median Dwell Time of 99 days in their "M-TRENDS®: A View From the Front Lines 2017" report.
-However, that Dwell Time reflects their narrower definition of initial penetration to detection and alerting, and doesn't include response and recovery periods.
+Ponemon Institute cites 191 days from the point of detection to the point of remediation with the time from detection to remediation being 66 days.
+FireEye reported a median dwell time of 56 days in its "M-TRENDS®: A View From the Front Lines 2019" report.
+However, that dwell time reflects its narrower definition, which only considers initial penetration to detection and alerting, and doesn't include response and recovery periods.

 This is a problem because mid-level threat actors are attacking vulnerable workloads within minutes and only need 4 to 6 days to infiltrate a network and then less than a day to ultimately carry out their main goal of exfiltrating data.
-Because we know from experience that a threat actor will not stop in their efforts to achieve Actions on Objective until they are actually kicked out of an environment, not counting the time it takes from the point of detection or alerting of the threat to its eradication from the environment underrepresents the period of time a threat actor has to operate.
+Because we know from experience that a threat actor will not stop in their efforts to achieve actions on objective until they are actually kicked out of an environment, not counting the time it takes from the point of detection or alerting of the threat to its eradication from the environment underrepresents the period of time a threat actor has to operate.